top of page

 Greetings in the name of Lord and Savior Jesus Christ.

-God is worthy of our worship and prayer.
-Christ loved you so much that He died on the cross that you and I have the gift of eternal life and one day be with Him in heaven.
-If we will repent of our sins and receive Him into our hearts as our personal Lord and Savior.
+Christ loved you so deeply that He willingly died on the cross, offering the gift of eternal life so that we might live as sons and daughters and one day be with Him in heaven.
+This incredible promise is ours if we repent of our sins and receive Him into our hearts as our personal Lord and Savior.

-I encourage you to be faithful to our Lord and his Bride, the church.
-Let us be committed and serve Him in the beauty of His holiness.
+I encourage you to remain faithful to our Lord and His Bride, the Church.
+Let us commit ourselves wholeheartedly to serving Him and worshiping in the beauty of His holiness.

 Pastor Terry Johnson